 |This workshop is an introduction to Natural Language Processing and some of the basic processes that can be applied to a corpus of texts.
 We will cover preparation of texts, tokenization, part of speech tagging, and topic modeling.
 Although there are a variety of NLP packages available in Python we will be using “spaCy”.
 Prior experience with Python is helpful.

-|Survival Analysis, using Stata (Alex Jakubow)||Tuesday, 11/8||10:00-11:30||Brown 133|
+|Survival Analysis in Stata (Alex Jakubow)||Wednesday, 3/1||10:00-11:30||Brown 133|

 |Social scientific and biomedical researchers are frequently interested in understanding the time to the occurrence of some event—such as the death of a participant in a clinical trial or the end of a governing coalition.
 This workshop introduces key methodological concepts in survival analysis and contrasts fully-, semi-, and non-parametrized modeling frameworks.
 Examples from Stata illustrate how to prepare a dataset for survival analysis, interpret regression results, and conduct important diagnostic tests.
 This workshop assumes participants are comfortable with multivariate regression and familiar with the analysis of limited/categorical dependent variables.
 Prior experience with Stata is helpful but not required.